realworldocaml/book/en/concurrent-programming-with-async.md

 The logic of building programs that interact with the outside world is often dominated by waiting: waiting for the click of a mouse, or for data to be fetched from disk, or for space to be available on an outgoing network buffer.
-Even mildly sophisticated sophisticated interactive applications are typically _concurrent_, needing to wait for multiple different events at the same time, responding immediately to whatever event happens first.
+Even mildly sophisticated interactive applications are typically _concurrent_, needing to wait for multiple different events at the same time, responding immediately to whatever event happens first.